Observation of non-sinusoidal current-phase relation in graphene Josephson junctions

 The CPR of a ballistic S-g-S junction, at zero temperature and in the short-junction regime, was first predicted theoretically by applying the standard Bogoliubov-de Gennes theory to the Dirac spectrum, also known as the DBdG formalism \cite{DBdG}. $I_{c}$ is carried by Andreev bound states in the junction according to:

 where $\Delta$ is the superconducting energy gap and $T_{n}$ are the transmission coefficients, which are functions of the Andreev bound state wavevectors ($k_{n}$).
 Large values of $T_{n}$ lead to forward-skewed contributions to $I_{c}(\phi)$.
-Near the Dirac point, propagating states (real $k_{n}$) and evanescent states (imaginary $k_{n}$) both contribute significantly to the conduction.
-There are only a few number of states with high $T_{n}$, allowing states with lower $T_{n}$ to reduce the skewness.
-Far from the Dirac point, many propagating states with high $T_{n}$ dominate.
-A closed form solution to Eq.(3) at the Dirac point for widths $W \gg L$ is given by:
+Propagating bound states (real $k_{n}$) that exist for small $n$ have large $T_{n}$ values, and thus contribute the largest amount of skewness.
+Evanescent bound states (imaginary $k_{n}$) that exist for large $n$ have small $T_{n}$ values, and thus add sinusoidal contributions, reducing the skewness.
+A closed form solution to eq.
+3 at the Dirac point for $W \gg L$ is given by:

-which has a forward skewness of 0.255 \cite{DBdG}.
+which has a forward skewness of 0.255.
 In the DBdG approach, when finite gate voltages are applied to the graphene, the number of propagating bound states increases and dominates the supercurrent.
 This causes the skewness in the CPR to first increase, then oscillate due to interference effects between the bound states, and then saturate at $S\sim0.42$ with increasing carrier density.
 The DBdG approach assumes $\Delta$ is fixed at the leads of the superconductor.
 This boundary condition couples electron and hole transport in the junction, leading to Andreev reflection.
+We observe skewness values up to 0.17, well below the predictions of DBdG formalism even when accounting for noise-rounding (see Fig. 4b).
+The DBdG approach has been extended to arbitrary temperatures, but the results still predict skewness values significantly higher than we observe \cite{cserti}.